Best & Worst Dodge Durango Years

 2014

-‘Neutral Years’, refers to models that don’t shine exceptionally in any positive or negative aspect.
-They might have a balanced mix of pros and cons or simply stay average in performance and reliability.
+‘Neutral Years’, refers to models that don’t stand out markedly in any positive or negative aspect.
+They might have a balanced mix of pros and cons or simply remain average in performance and reliability.

-A significant factor that negatively influences a car’s categorization is NHTSA recalls.
+A substantial factor that negatively influences a car’s categorization is NHTSA recalls.
 A higher number of complaints and recalls, unsurprisingly, implies a lower reliability score.

-With that understanding, let’s go deeper into the specifications of the best, neutral, and worst years.
+With that understanding, let’s delve deeper into the specifications of the best, neutral, and worst years.

 Best & Worst Years for Dodge Durango 1st Generation (1998-2003)